microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 **Model Deployment Variables.**

+**Note Models may be deployed to either batch, online, or both endpoints by setting the properties below.
+When both are configured for deployment, the ci pipeline will execute to both endpoints simultaneously.**

 * "IS_BATCH_DEPLOYMENT" - Set to True to deploy models to a batch endpoint.
 * "IS_ONLINE_DEPLOYMENT" - Set to True to deploy models to an online Endpoint.